Is an MBA Good for the Future?

 • IPRS compliance and independent audit—was the report independently verified or self-reported?

-Altera Institute's Class of 2025 data, audited by B2K Analytics under IPRS, provides a concrete example.
-Over 80% of graduates were placed in digital and AI-oriented roles, including eCommerce, product management, brand strategy, and growth.
-24% entered Founders' Office and EIR positions, placing them at the center of strategic decision-making from day one.
+A real-life example is the Altera Institute Class of 2025 data, audited by B2K Analytics under the IPRS.
+More than 80% of graduates found themselves in digital and AI-focused jobs, such as eCommerce, product management, brand strategy, and growth.
+24% joined the Founders Office and EIR roles, with them being in the core of the strategic decision-making process from day one.

-Between the Class of 2024 and the Class of 2025, median salaries increased by 28.7% and top 50th-percentile salaries rose by 25.6%.
+Median salaries grew by 28.7%, and the highest 50th-percentile salaries improved by 25.6% between the Class of 2024 and the Class of 2025.
 These are not accidental improvements—they reflect a program finding stronger market fit as it matures, not a lucky cohort.

 The Question Worth Asking